What Are We Doing About Child Poverty?

 - Only 48% believe that children in Australia all have fair and equal opportunities to flourish and to maximise on their potential.

 It seems that although there is a great deal of concern among Australian adults for the long term wellbeing of children, they are still seen to have less importance than jobs and the state of the economy.
 Our view of children can be dominated by negative stereotypes, and the majority of us don’t believe that they are afforded the opportunity to maximise their potential.

 If we are to address the poverty and associated experiences that are lived by over 700,000 Australian children, with 200,000 of them living in abject poverty, then we will need to place their wellbeing at the top of our list of priorities.
 We can no longer view such statistics as a given and a state of affairs to be accepted.
 Children are too valuable for us to allow their hardship to become simply background noise.
-Noise which, however uncomfortable, is largely tolerated.
-We need to care and value them enough to respond to their distress seriously, and take the action needed to change their lives for the better.
+The noise which, however uncomfortable, is largely tolerated.
+We need to care and value them enough to respond to their distress seriously and take the action needed to change their lives for the better.